zeebe-io/enhancements/ZEP008-hot-backup.md

 - Backup logic is coupled with StreamProcessor.
 StreamProcessor must know how to process the newly introduced checkpoint records.
 The snapshotting process is also involved in the backup process to ensure that the snapshot required by the backup is consistent and not deleted.
 It would be good if we can make the backup as loosely coupled as possible.

 - Backup can fail due to failovers.
 New leader will not complete a backup that was started by the old leader.
 Instead, it will mark the backups as failed.
-If there are frequent leader changes, it would be difficult to take a backup.
+If there are frequent leader changes, it may never be able to successfully take a backup.

 # Rationale and alternatives